FarronF/limerick-council-meetings/meetings/2022/11/21-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 24th October 2022.md

 There is no regulatory sign to inform motorists where they cannot park on public footpaths,

 as it is illegal to park on any public footpaths.
-The cost of a fixed penalty for parking on a--- 8
+The cost of a fixed penalty for parking on a
+---
+8

 footpath was increased from €40 to €80 in February 2022.
 Such penalties for parking on a